 - rice any kind!

 - lime (optional)

-- Whisk together sauce ingredients: soy sauce, fish sauce, brown sugar, sesame oil, hoisin sauce and warm water.
+- Make the Sauce: In a small bowl, whisk together sauce ingredients: soy sauce, fish sauce, brown sugar, sesame oil, hoisin sauce, and warm water.
 Set aside.

-- In a large skillet over medium high heat, brown pork for 2-3 minutes, breaking it up so it's nice and crumbly.
-Pro tip: A potato masher works GREAT for breaking up the meat!
+- Cook Pork: In a large skillet over medium-high heat, brown pork for 2-3 minutes, breaking it up with a wooden spoon so it's nice and crumbly.
+Pro tip: A potato masher also works GREAT for breaking up the meat!

-- Stir in basil and cook one 1 minute more until the basil is wilted.
+- Finish: Stir in basil and cook one 1 minute more until the basil is wilted.

-- Serve immediately over steamed jasmine rice.
-Garnish with a squeeze of lime juice, peanuts and chilis, if you like!
+- Serve: Serve immediately over steamed jasmine rice.
+Garnish with a squeeze of lime juice, peanuts, and Thai chilis, if you like!